neu-se/galette/galette-evaluation/lib/README.md

 ## Sources

-The file `mirrorTaint.jar` in this directory was obtained from the [MirrorTaint repository](https://github.com/MirrorTaint/MirrorTaint)
+The file `taint-agent-core-1.0.0.jar` in this directory was built using the source repository shared by the MirrorTaint developers after various bugs were corrected.
-(commit 54fcbfc5bb3a0d7cd30309098355d999553a861b).